bjbeasley/bjbeasley.github.io/index.md

 During lockdown my friends often struggled to find things we could all play, so I developed a few games that worked as discord bots.

-My favourite was Writers Room.
-An extension of the classic 1 word story game, players work together to create movie prompts and then write scenes those movies.
+My favourite was Writers' Room.
+An extension of the classic 1 word story game, players work together to create movie prompts and then write scenes for those movies.
 The game is designed to epitomize the saying *"a camel is a horse designed by a committee"* with very funny consequences.

 ---